-In the previous post, we talked about numerical systems, number representation, and positional systems.
+In the previous entry, we talked about number systems, representation of numbers, and positional systems.

-Thus, the concept of base appeared, which is the set of symbols we are going to use to represent numbers.
-More specifically, we will not usually refer to the number of available symbols.
+Thus, the concept of base emerged, which is the set of symbols that we will use to represent numbers (more specifically, we will not usually refer to the number of available symbols).

-So we saw an invented numerical system that had this base 🔵,🔺, 🟩,⭐.
-Now it’s time for a little bit of math to “settle” the concepts.
+We saw a number system invented that had this base 🔵,🔺, 🟩,⭐.
+Now it’s time for a bit of math to “settle” the concepts.

-Note: during this post I will use the decimal base as the “normal” system.
-Basically because if we talk in stars and squares, it would be difficult to understand.
+During this entry, I will use decimal base as the “normal” system.
+Basically because if we talk in little stars and squares, it would be hard to understand.
 But remember that everything would be equally valid with any other system.

 Mathematical content ahead!
-If you don’t feel like reading math right now, go for another post and come back in a while.
+If you don’t feel like reading math at this moment, go to another entry and come back in a while.

 In this case, we have a baseN = 4

-• The right digit can take values from 0 to 3
+- The digit on the right can take values from 0 to 3

-• If there is a digit in the next position, it means that the one on the right has gone through 4
+- If there is a digit in the next position, it means that the one on the right has passed 4

-• If there is another digit in the next position, it means that it has gone through 4 times by 4
+- If there is another digit in the next position, it means it has passed 4 times by 4

 Examples

-• On the left, I have a 1, which means that the one on the right has gone through 4 positions
+, which means that the one on the right has already passed 4 positions

 4 + 2 = 6

-• On the left, I have a 2, which means that the one on the right has passed 2 times through 4 positions
+, which means that the one on the right has already passed 2 times by 4 positions

 So the number I have is